-We recognize that there is always a risk of getting an injury on the job.
-In the event that you do encounter a workplace injury, you may be entitled to receive compensation and support.
-Every situation is decided by individual circumstances.
-Our goal is to support you in your recovery, giving you the opportunity to heal and return to work.
+We recognize there is always a risk of suffering a work-related injury.
+In the event that you do suffer a work-related injury, you may be entitled to receive compensation and support.
+Each application for compensation benefits is evaluated on a case-by-case basis.
+Our goal is to support you in your recovery and return to work.

-It is important to remember that you have up to one year to file a claim for benefits.
+It is important to remember you have up to one year from the date of injury to file an application for compensation benefits.
 Visit The claims process page to find out more.

-Benefits exist to support you while you take the steps needed to recover from your workplace injury and return to work.
+Benefits support you while you take the steps needed to recover from your work related injury and return to work as early and safely as possible.
 There are many types of benefits, including and not limited to:

 When a worker has a loss of earnings because of a work-related injury, they may be eligible for loss of earnings benefits.